EDario333/LigTMap-py3/README.md

 ## INSTALLATION

-For convenience a shell bash script was prepared, available at [setup COMPONER LINK](https://poner link).
+For convenience a shell bash script was prepared, available at [`setup`](https://github.com/EDario333/LigTMap-py3/blob/master/setup).

 All the software project requirements were installed on Debian GNU/Linux 11 (bullseye), Linux kernel version 5.10.0-13-amd64.